janikvonrotz/janikvonrotz.ch/content/post/2024-04/11-build-and-deploy-odoo-with-and-without-jenkins.md

 <!--more-->

 The project files are checked into a GitHub repo.
 It follows the GitOps approach.
-The repo has three branches with differen roles:
+The repo has three branches with differetn roles:

 * **main**: Productive Odoo environment
 * **integration**: Copies and updates Odoo database from production